SoliantMike/FM-Admin-API-Tool/README.md

 This is provided as-is with no warranties, and it is up to you to add any needed security to your own files.

-To use, create a new record and add your complete server URL, including "http://" or "https://" and trailing ":16000/" at the end.
+To use, create a new record and add your server URL, not including "http://" or "https://" and trailing ":16000/" at the end.
 In the "Authentication" panel, enter the username and password for a valid admin account for your FileMaker Server.

 Once you have logged in, you can check status and manage your server, including changing several settings not available in the web based Admin Console, such as setting the cache size.